SaiEashwarKS/Generic_RedBlackTree/README.md

     - begin() const : Iterator
         - return iterator to the minimum node of the tree
-    - delete_node(Node<T>* node) : void
-        - deletes nodes rooted by node
     - end() const : Iterator
         - return nullptr
     - find(T data) : Iterator
         - if data is present, return iterator to the node containing the data, else return nullptr
     - get_inorder() const : vector<T>
-        - returns a vector of data contained, in inorder
+        - returns a vector of data contained in inorder
     - get_postorder() const : vector<T>
-        - returns a vector of data contained, in postorder
+        - returns a vector of data contained in postorder
     - get_preorder() const : vector<T>
-        - returns a vector of data contained, in preorder
+        - returns a vector of data contained in preorder
     - height() : int
         - return height of the tree
     - insert(T data) : void